A Guide To Collagen Supplements: Benefits For Hair, Skin & More

 More and more, research is showing that collagen supplements support the skin in a few key ways.*

 1. It promotes your skin's natural collagen and elastin production.*

 The two main layers that make up the skin are the epidermis and the dermis.
 The dermis contains fibroblasts, which are cells that produce elastin and collagen.
 For the skin to function normally and appear youthful, the structure of the dermal layer must be maintained, but as we age the structure suffers because aged fibroblasts produce less collagen.
-This results in visible signs of aging—like sagging, fine lines, and sallowness—which are usually most prominent on the face.
+This results in signs of aging, like sagging and fine lines, which are usually most prominent on the face.

 beauty & gut collagen+